Ant01n3/AntApplet/README.md

 The environment actor takes care of sending ants events like you are at an intersection, or you are on the food, and the ants answer with their choices.
 It also manages the representation of the ants and the GUI, and it is the environment that moves the little dots representing the ants, allowing it to know when an ant reached an intersection or the food.
 This is also the environment that implement the pheromone evaporation.

 TODO talks of the various parts of the code.
+TODO talk of the messages exchanged by actors.

 Here is the behavior of an Ant: